 Unfortunately for many with food allergies or intolerance, cookies can seem like an unattainable pleasure.
 But thanks to the The Allergen-Free Baker’s Handbook: How to Bake Without Gluten, Wheat, Dairy, Eggs, Soy, Peanuts, Tree Nuts, and Sesame by Cybele Pascal, nearly every child (and adult!) can enjoy this recipe for gluten-free chocolate chunk cookies.

 I tend to bake in small batches, refrigerating the dough until the next batch.
-And as you can see, refrigeration yielded thicker chocolate chunk cookies, with more of a fudgy center.
-I think this was my preferred method …
+And as you can see in the picture below, refrigeration yielded thicker chocolate chunk cookies, with more of a fudgy center.
+I think this was my preferred method.

 And just to make sure both parent and child have no doubts about churning out some successful gluten-free chocolate chunk cookies, Cybele has shared not only the recipe (below), but also a video demonstrating the preparation.